-7The opacities are updated after we have a new estimate of temperature structure, so we're always using values from the previous iteration.
-Nevertheless, we can safely assume that this will provide a pretty good estimate of the opacity ratios, which we can expect to be less sensitive to temperature than are the separate values.
+6We can update the opacities after we have a new estimate of temperature structure, so when we update we're always using the values from the previous iteration.
+However, we can safely assume that they will always provide a good estimate of the ratio $k{\rm H}/k{\rm P}$.

-8The iterative process won't converge on it immediately, because we don't have self-consistent opacities, so it remains a 'target' through the process.
+7The iterative process won't converge on it immediately, because we don't have self-consistent opacities, so it remains a 'target' through the process.